Propane in France: providers, tariffs and getting started

 Quickly find and compare the best offers for your business or home.

-Mint Énergie is a fast-growing French energy supplier focused on affordable, green electricity and gas.
-It stands out for combining genuinely low-cost prices with a strong commitment to renewable energy, including premium certified green offers and eco-responsible services.
+Mint Énergie is a fast-growing French supplier specializing in affordable, certified green electricity and gas.
+What sets Mint apart is its unique combination of truly low-cost pricing and a strong commitment to renewable energy, confirmed by the VertVolt label and environmental partnerships.

 Mint Énergie currently offers 3 electricity plans in France for residential customers.
 Their most affordable plan is Online & Green, priced at 0.1777 €/kWh (Base tariff for meters under 36 kVA).
 For an average household consuming 5,700 kWh per year, this plan would result in an annual electricity bill of 1199€.